Brett-Tanner/Journal/May_23.md

   - [x] Add the ability to close afternoon slots
   - [x] Add translations
   - [x] Make the index page more user friendly
-  - [] Update Yakisoba activity with new image and name
+  - [x] Update Yakisoba activity with new image and name
+    - [x] Add the missing slot image on Den-en-chofu
-  - [] KidsUP 南町田グランベリーパーク has no morning extension
+  - [x] KidsUP 南町田グランベリーパーク has no morning extension
-  - [] 新浦安校 has no 8:30 morning.
+  - [x] 新浦安 has no 8:30 morning.
 Earliest they can start is 9:00
-  - [] Den-en-chofu is missing a time slot image
+  - [x] Den-en-chofu is missing a time slot image
-  - [] extension option missing from special day
+  - [x] Extension option missing from special day

 - Users

   - [x] Added areas to the AMs

-Added ssid: 2101000048, 2303000365

 #### What I learned